 We are using a

-g4ad.4xlarge instance on AWS to run your code.
-It has 16 vCPUs, 64 GB RAM, 300 GB of local storage, and an optional NVIDIA T4 GPU.
+g4dn.4xlarge instance on AWS to run your code.
+It has 16 vCPUs, 64 GB RAM (60 GB available to your code), 300 GB of local storage (in addition to the data), and an optional NVIDIA T4 GPU.

 For training your model on the training data, we impose a 48 hour time limit for submissions that request a GPU and a 72 hour time limit for submissions that do not request a GPU.
 For running your trained model on the validation or test data, we impose a 24 hour time limit whether or not a submission requests a GPU.